icanbwell/fhir-server/export.md

 3. `/Group/:id/$export` - This endpoint will allow data export for resources related to the members of the provided group which are accessible via provided jwt scopes.

-Whenever a request is received for data export, firstly an `ExportStatus` resource is created which contains details related to the export.

 Note: It will be allowed for non-patient REST requests only.

 ## Supported Query Params: